-BIO-1212 Introduction to Biology: Cells & Genetic Basis of Life
+BIO-1212 Introduction to Biology: Cells & Genetic Basis of Life 4 credits (with lab)

 Prerequisites: None.

 This course will introduce biology to students through the unifying theme of the "process of science" - what we know, how we know it, and what we don't know yet.
 The course will cover topics in chemistry of life, cell structure and function, cell reproduction, classical and molecular basis of inheritance, and DNA Technology.
 Meets Part II.B.1. of the GECC.